skupperproject/skupper-example-hello-world/README.md

 ## Prerequisites

 * The `kubectl` command-line tool, version 1.15 or later ([installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/))
-* The `skupper` command-line tool, the latest version ([installation guide](https://skupper.io/start/index.html#step-1-install-the-skupper-command-line-tool-in-your-environment)
+* The `skupper` command-line tool, the latest version ([installation guide](https://skupper.io/start/index.html#step-1-install-the-skupper-command-line-tool-in-your-environment))
 * Two Kubernetes namespaces, from any providers you choose, on any clusters you choose

 ## Step 1: Set up your namespaces

+Since we are dealing with two namespaces, we need to set up isolated `kubectl` configurations, one for each namespace.
+In this example, we will do that with distinct kubeconfigs on separate consoles.

 Console for namespace 1: